Michael-Equi/ROV_Test_Bench/README.md

 ### And coding style tests

-Explain what these tests test and why
+Explain what these tests test and why (coveralls)

 ```
 Give an example